Madele-theron/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - Write a script that displays all users and their home directories, sorted by users.
 Task 23.
 Empty casks make the most noise
 - Write a command that finds all empty files and directories in the current directory and all sub-directories.
+Task 24.
+A gif is worth ten thousand words
+- Write a script that lists all the files with a `.gif` extension in the current directory and all its sub-directories.